jason-mills/nba-stat-tracker/README.md

 # NBA Stat Tracker

-This is an application I wrote to gain more experience with Python and Databases as part of class.
+This is an application I wrote to gain more experience with Python and Databases as part of a class.

 The application creates the necessary tables that it needs and then load data from them.
 Primarily the application loads team data, player data, and live game data.